aristanetworks/anta/docs/usage-as-python-lib.md

         device (InventoryDevice): InventoryDevice instance containing all devices information. result (TestResult): TestResult instance for the test, injected automatically by the anta_test decorator.
+        minimum (int): example of test with int parameter

     Returns:
         TestResult instance with